Xilinx/mlir-aie/tutorials/tutorial-7/flow/README.md

 # <ins>Tutorial 7 - communication (broadcast)</ins>

 Now that we've seen how point to point communciation is handled, we need to introduce the concept of broadcast.
 This is necessary to allow data from a single source to be sent to multiple destinations.
 This is also important because with a fixed set of routing resources (e.g. channels), we need to be efficient in how we move data to avoid congestion.
 Broadcast then is our one-to-many communication tool.
 Many-to-one is also possible but only in the packet routing case.
-For circuit switch routing, we would need some kind of aggregator the decides when connections can be switched which packet routing already supports.
+For circuit switch routing, we would need some kind of aggregator that decides when connections can be switched, which packet routing already supports.

 ## <ins>Circuit switch broadcast</ins>
 For circuit swtich connections, broadcast is supported by simply making logical connections between the same ports.
 For exmaple, if we have a single source routing to 3 destinations, it may look like: